putsi/kernel-bungles/hardcryptor/README.md

 ```

 ## Using
-Initial encryption key is set by the Makefile.
 Module creates a character device to /dev/cry, which encrypts or decrypts any data written into it.
 Encryption key can be changed with IOCTL-call 0 and retrieved with IOCTL-call 1.